Contents: Wheel replacement ↧ Tire running-in ↧ Wheel balancing ↧ Spare wheel ↧ Checking tire pressure ↧ Wheel storage ↧

 Tighten the wheel nuts gradually, crosswise.

-For light alloy wheels, use only chrome-plated cap nuts.
+When attaching light alloy wheels, use only chrome-plated cap nuts.

-Tire break-in
+Tire running-in

 Wheel balancing